DUNE-DAQ/dal/docs/README.md

 ## A Look at OKS Databases: XML-Represented Classes and Objects

 While ATLAS has various database implementations (Oracle-based, etc.), for the DUNE DAQ we only need their basic database format, which is an XML file on disk.
 There are generally two types of database file: the kind that defines classes, which by convention have the `*.schema.xml` extension, and the kind that define instances of those classes (i.e. objects) and have `*.data.xml` extensions.
 The class files are known from ATLAS as "schema files" and the object files are known from ATLAS as "data files".
-A good way to get a feel for these files is to start with the tutorial schema, `$DAL_SHARE/schema/dal/tutorial.schema.xml`.
-Copy it over into your work area.
+A good way to get a feel for these files is to start with the tutorial schema, `./install/dal/share/schema/dal/tutorial.schema.xml` from the base of your work area.

 ### Overview of `tutorial.schema.xml`